wrye-bash/CBash/docs/BUILD.MANUAL.md

 An example of the end result can be found [here](https://drive.google.com/file/d/0B1ddaVyxNcp-ZmpyUENiRFkyUEE/edit?usp=sharing "Google Drive"), though these files are out-of-date compared to the current code, so it's best to create your own solution.

 1. Create a new Win32 Application project.
 In the creation wizard be sure to select DLL, and tick the Empty Project option.
 2. Now add all the CBash source files to the project.
 Personally I make the source layout look mostly identical to the actual file layout on disk.
 So I have a `Skyrim`, `Fallout New Vegas`, and `Oblivion` sub-filters for each of the `Source Files` and `Header Files`.
 Then under those a sub-filter called `Records`, and under that one called `API`.
 Just throw every `*.h` and `*.cpp` file into their appropriate filters in the solution explorer.
+Make sure to include the header files in the `include/cbash` folder too.
 Finally add `CBash.rc` into the `Resource Files` section.

   Alternatively, you can try running [this](https://github.com/lojack5/utilities/blob/master/project_update.py) Python script, which should correctly add all required files to the project.  **Note:** That script is written only for Visual Studio 2013, I don't know how or if it will work for other versions.
 3. Change Project settings for `All Configurations`.
 The next few steps will all be changing settings under the following section: